Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure Policy service
     - You can apply restrictions on how big the VM can be and that and anti-malware is installed on every machine, or every resource group has a resource in place
+    - You can access the policies by searching in main dashboard | Policy
+    - You can select policy details by category, e-g policies related to computing, which will include policies like limiting the VM size and the installation of anti-malware
+    - Like wise you can apply the policy levels at the resource group etc
+    - You can also check to which VMs the policy is not applied